krfrank4/krfrank4.github.io/_posts/2025-04-12-SER316-group-project.md

 - Static and Dynamic Analysis
 - Metrics and Measurements

-This class focused on using Github and scrum.
+This class focused on using Github and Scrum.
 We had a group project that ran for the majority of the semester.
-The task was taking a legauy code base (~25k lines of code) and Refactoring it.
+The task was taking a legacy code base (~25k lines of code) and Refactoring it.
 The original code was an agenda system and we turned it into a gym membership scheduling system.
-It was a team of 7 people with varries level in skill.
+It was a team of 7 people with various levels of skill.
 Some knew how to use git/github and others were just starting out.
 We used Tiaga as our task board and we had a scrum master and Git master that rotated every sprint.
 We had sprint planning meeting standups and retrospective meetings.
-We used checkstyle, spotbugs and unit test for measureing and testing the quality of our code.
+We used checkstyle, spotbugs, and unit tests for measuring and testing the quality of our code.

 ## 💡 Project Features